Jacob-Herrick/Finished-Equity-Research-Models/README.md

 Use ticker format for company search

-Pikers be gone ... don't just download the models ... comprehension of public equities comes from modelling for yourself ... use for insights and a template to get started ...
+Pikers be gone ... don't just download ... comprehension of public equities comes from modelling for yourself ... use for insights and a template to get started ...

 Have thoughts or feedback?
 Feel free to reach out!
 Always happy to discuss equity research with analysts.